lmd-code/lmdpages/README.md

 5. *Optional*: if running in a subdirectory, open up the root `.htaccess` file and comment-out each "Option 1" and uncomment each "Option 2" (replacing the 'your_dir' placeholders).
 6. Upload the contents of your repo copy to your server root (or subdirectory).
     - You can ignore the .git related files (e.g. `.gitignore`).

-## @TODO

-- [ ] Get "LMD Contact" and "LMD Gallery" ready for public release to be easy drop-in solutions.
-- [x] Add a method to `Markup` to return navigation items as an array of data for creating custom menus instead of forcing fixed markup.
-- [ ] Write up more detailed documentation.